 The Karankawa Indians are an American Indian cultural group whose traditional homelands are located along Texas’s Gulf Coast from Galveston Bay southwestwardly to Corpus Christi Bay.
-The name Karankawa became the accepted designation for several groups or bands of coastal people who shared a common language and culture.
-Those bands, identified in early historic times, included the Capoques (Coaques, Cocos), Kohanis, Kopanes (Copanes), and Karankawa proper (Carancaquacas).
-They inhabited the Gulf Coast of Texas from Galveston Bay southwestward to Corpus Christi Bay.
-All spoke a little-known language called Karankawa, and only about 100 words of that language have been preserved.
+The name Karankawa became the accepted designation for several groups of coastal people who shared a common language and culture.
+Those groups, identified in early historic times, included the Carancahuas, Coapites, Cocos, Cujanes, and Copanes.
+All of these Indians spoke a language called Karankawan, of which around 500 words are preserved.
 The significance of the name Karankawa has not been definitely established, although it is generally believed to mean "dog-lovers" or "dog-raisers."
 That translation seems plausible, since the Karankawas reportedly kept dogs that were described as a fox-like or coyote-like breed.
-The Karankawas were poorly equipped, nomadic people who migrated seasonally between the barrier islands and the mainland.
-Their movements were dictated primarily by the availability of food and secondarily by climate.
-They obtained food by a combination of hunting, fishing, and gathering.
-Fish, shellfish, and turtles were staples of the Karankawa diet, but a wide variety of animals and plants contributed to their sustenance.
+The Karankawas were a nomadic people who migrated seasonally between the barrier islands and the mainland.
+Their movements were dictated primarily by the availability of food.
+They obtained this food by a combination of hunting, fishing, and gathering.
+Bison, deer, and fish, were staples of the Karankawa diet, but a wide variety of animals and plants contributed to their sustenance.

-Karankawa ceremonialism centered around gatherings known as "mitotes," which were held for a variety of purposes, each involving different activities.
-The ceremonies often included dances and the consumption of an intoxicating beverage brewed from the parched leaves of the yaupon (Ilex cassine or vomitoria), a small shrublike tree native to south Texas.
+Karankawa ceremonialism centered around gatherings which the Spaniards’ labeled "mitotes."
+The ceremonies often included dances and the consumption of intoxicating beverages brewed from the parched leaves and berries of the yaupon (Ilex cassine or vomitoria), a small shrublike tree native to south Texas.
 One observer in the sixteenth century witnessed that the "black drink" was consumed exclusively by the men of the tribe.
 The Karankawas also participated in competitive games demonstrating weapons skills or physical prowess.
 Wrestling was so popular among Karankawas that neighboring tribes referred to them as the "Wrestlers."
 Warfare was a fact of life for the Karankawas, and evidence indicates that the tribe practiced a ceremonial cannibalism prior to the eighteenth-century that involved eating the flesh of their traditional enemies.
-That custom, widespread among Texas tribes, involved consuming bits and pieces of the flesh of dead or dying enemies as the ultimate revenge or as a magical means of capturing the enemy's courage.
+That custom, widespread among most Texas tribes during that era, involved consuming bits and pieces of the flesh of dead enemies as the ultimate revenge or as a magical means of capturing the enemy's courage.
 In later years, Europeans and Anglo-Americans utilized the Karankawas’ cannibalism as justification for annihilating them, despite the Karankawas having seemingly ceased the practice in the eighteenth century.

-The Karankawas' entrance into the historical record in 1528 represents the first recorded contact between Europeans and Texas Indians.
+The Karankawas' entrance into the historical record in 1528 represents the first recorded contact between Europeans and American Indians in Texas.
 Two small boats carrying survivors of the ill-fated Spanish expedition of Pánfilo de Narváez landed on a small island to the west of Galveston Island.
-That island, named Malhado, or Isle of Misfortune, by the Spanish, was inhabited by Karankawas.
-The written account of Álvar Núñez Cabeza de Vaca, one of those shipwrecked survivors, provides our earliest knowledge of the coastal people.
+That island, named Malhado, or Isle of Misfortune, by the Spanish, was inhabited by Karankawa speakers.
+The written account of Álvar Núñez Cabeza de Vaca, one of those shipwrecked survivors, provides our earliest knowledge of these coastal people.
 Cabeza de Vaca lived among those hunting and gathering groups for several years and provided invaluable ethnological accounts of those Native Americans.
-After Cabeza de Vaca's encounter with them, the Karankawas were not visited again by Europeans for more than a century and a half.
+After Cabeza de Vaca's encounter with them, the Karankawas were not substantially visited again by Europeans for more than a century and a half.
 In 1685 a French expedition, led by René Robert Cavelier, Sieur de La Salle, established Fort St. Louis on Garcitas Creek near Matagorda Bay, in the heart of Karankawa country.
 When the French settlers’ ship Aimable broke apart on Matagorda Bay in February 1685, the Karankawas acquired some debris from the wreckage.
 Hoping to reclaim the goods taken by the Karankawas, La Salle sent a party of aggressive Frenchmen to the Karankawas’ campsite where they retrieved their merchandise and stole canoes and other items.
 Armed conflict between the two groups broke out thereafter.
 Suffering from repeated attacks by the Karankawas, La Salle and a contingent of men set out for Canada to find help for the struggling colony.
 That help never came.
 La Salle’s own men murdered him on the expedition north, and in 1689, after an outbreak of smallpox on the Gulf Coast, the Karankawas attacked the remaining settlers at Fort Saint Louis and killed all but six children who were taken captive.
-Those children, five of whom were members of the Talon family, were later rescued by Spanish expeditions in the early 1690s.
+Those children, four of whom were members of the Talon family, were later rescued by Spanish expeditions in the early 1690s.
 Two of the former captives, Pierre and Jean-Baptiste Talon, were returned to France in 1698 where they were interrogated by French officials (see TALON CHILDREN).
 The resulting transcript provides valuable information on Karankawa culture in the late seventeenth century.

 In the early years of the eighteenth century, French interest in the Texas coast was rekindled, and Karankawa country again became the center of Spanish-French rivalry.
-The French continued to explore the coastal area, and in 1719 the Karankawas captured a shipwrecked sailor named François Simars de Bellisle.
-The Frenchman lived with the tribe for fifteen months before escaping to Louisiana, where he provided French authorities with extensive information about the Texas coastal tribes.
-In 1721 a French land expedition, led by Jean Baptiste Bénard de La Harpe, crossed Karankawa territory.
+In 1721 a French land expedition, led by Jean Baptiste Bénard de La Harpe, approached Karankawa territory.
 In response to that French incursion, the Spanish established Nuestra Señora de Loreta Presidio and Espíritu Santo de Zúñiga Mission near the site of former Fort St. Louis.
 Because of their locations near Matagorda Bay, both became known as La Bahía.
 The mission was established specifically to civilize and Christianize the Karankawas and make them loyal Spanish subjects, but hostilities between the two parties quickly developed when the captain of La Bahía detained some Karankawas that attempted to flee the settlement into a hut and fired a cannon at them.
 The cannonball missed and a Karankawa ultimately killed the captain with a half-pair of shears.
-By 1726 no neophytes remained at La Bahía, and the mission was moved to the Guadalupe River where it remained until 1749.
-At that time, it was relocated to the San Antonio River near present Goliad.
+By 1726 no neophytes remained at La Bahía, and the fort and the mission were moved to the Guadalupe River where they remained until 1749.
+At that time, they were relocated to the San Antonio River near present Goliad.